-Docker-101 Part-2 which would enable you to install and validate the Docker community edition on your machine and in next Part we would be covering the Docker CLI commands for you to begin using various Docker commands.
+Docker-101 Part-2 would enable you to install and validate the Docker community edition on your machine and in the next Part we would be covering the Docker CLI commands for you to begin using various Docker commands.

 Prepare your Docker environment

 In this tutorial, we would begin by installing Docker CE(Community Edition) on MAC OS.

 To begin with installation, we would need CentOS 7 with centos-extras repo enabled.